featurevisor/featurevisor/examples/example-json/README.md

 # example-1

-Basic example showing how Featurevisor works, with all definitions written in YAML.
+Basic example showing how Featurevisor works, with all definitions written in JSON.

 Visit [https://featurevisor.com](https://featurevisor.com) for more information.